 Of PETER and ELLEN CARR, natives of county Down, parish of Gervathey, who left home in April and landed in St. John, 4th July.
 They came in the ship Ambassadress.
 Ellen had the fever and was taken to Patridge Island, and Peter remained with her.
 Any information of them will be thankfully received by their brother, John Carr, Lawrence City, Ms.

-Article originally published in May 2010.
+* Article originally published in May 2010, courtesy of Irish America.